 Here’s how we spent our two weeks in New England:

 Before leaving, I was concerned this trip would work out to be slightly too ambitious and fast-paced — I rarely enjoy a trip that sees me moving every two days — but it actually felt pretty relaxed.
 If I could have changed anything, I would have added an extra day in beautiful New Haven, because I fell for it during the 24 hours I spent there.

 Let’s get into how you can do the same trip without going broke, because let’s face it: hitting up this part of the world during the autumn months can make for a pricey adventure.

 The Cost of Accommodation in New England

-On this road trip, we primarily opted to stay in private rooms that were being rented out through Airbnb because it was far more affordable than the alternatives.
-As an example, here’s what I found when I searched for a dorm bed for October in, I think, Burlington, Vermont.
+On this road trip, we primarily opted to stay in Airbnb apartments because they were far more affordable than the alternatives.
+As an example, here’s what I found when I searched for a dorm bed in a hostel for October in Burlington, Vermont.

 Yes, that is a dorm bed for over 100 US dollars a night.
-So that would be $216 a night for both me and Dave to stay there, which, I’m sure you’ll agree, is outrageous, especially when there was a private room on Airbnb for $75 a night.
+So that would be $216 a night for both me and Dave to stay there, which, I’m sure you’ll agree, is outrageous, especially when there was a 4.95-rated place on Airbnb for $75 a night.

 Because September/October is the time of year to visit the northeast U.S. — thanks to the beautiful fall foliage — guesthouses, hostels, and hotels leap at the chance to charge extortionate prices.
 After all, there are clearly plenty of people out there who are willing to pay them.